 I wonder, how often do we as humans go after the warm, fuzzy love and acclaim of other humans, the human lovers of our lives?

 And suddenly, something scares us and makes us tremble with fear.
+And they are not able to be enough.
 And then, and only then, do we realize that it was God who loved us the most all along.

 - He protects us.